jackjohn7/jackjohn7/README.md

 # Hey! 👋

-I work as a software engineer at [Chassy](https://chassy.io), and I'm a core maintainer of [Basalt](https://basalt.rs).
+I work as an software engineer at [Praeses](https://praeses.com), and I'm a core maintainer of [Basalt](https://basalt.rs).
 I'm a big time rustacean but I'm just generally a fan of strongly typed languages with algebraic datatypes.